Pokémon 3: The Movie: Theatrical run

-Pokémon 3: The Movie was released in Japanese theaters on July 8, 2000 by Toho.
-That following year, the English version was produced by Nintendo and 4Kids Entertainment and licensed by Warner Bros. under the Kids' WB banner, was released in North America on April 6, 2001.
-The events of the film take place during the third season of Pokémon: The Johto Journeys.
+Pokémon 3: The Movie was released in Japanese theaters on July 8, 2000, by Toho.
+That following year, the English version, produced by Nintendo and 4Kids Entertainment and licensed by Warner Bros.
+Pictures under their Kids' WB/Warner Bros.
+Family Entertainment labels, was released in North America on April 6, 2001.
+The events of the film take place at the end of the third season of Pokémon: The Johto Journeys.

 Home media

 Pokémon 3: The Movie was released on VHS and DVD on August 21, 2001.

-A limited edition Blu-ray Steelbook containing the first three Pokémon films was released on February 9, 2016, along with single releases on DVD (These are: Pokémon: The First Movie, Pokémon: The Movie 2000 and Pokémon 3: The Movie).
+A limited edition Blu-ray Steelbook containing the first three Pokémon films was released on February 9, 2016, along with single releases on DVD (these are: Pokémon: The First Movie, Pokémon: The Movie 2000 and Pokémon 3: The Movie).
 In accommodation with the 20th anniversary of the Pokémon franchise, a digitally remastered version of the film was released on iTunes, Amazon and Google Play on February 27, 2016.

 Reception

 Box office

 Like its predecessors, for the film's theatrical release, select theaters would give away exclusive Pokémon trading cards, to capitalize on the success of the trading card game.

-Pokémon 3: The Movie opened in theaters in Japan on July 8, 2000 with a 74-minute running time.
+Pokémon 3: The Movie opened in theaters in Japan on July 8, 2000, with a 74-minute running time.
 The film was the third highest-grossing film in Japan for the year behind Mission: Impossible 2 and The Green Mile, with a gross of US$48.5 million.

 The film was released in the United States on April 6, 2001, debuting at number 4 on its opening weekend, earning $8,240,752 from 2,675 theaters, less than half as much as first-place finisher Spy Kids.
 The film proved less successful in the box office compared to previous films.
 During its 10-week box office run, Pokémon 3: The Movie made a significant profit-margin, grossing $17,052,128 in North America.